kamathln/boogiepdf/README.md

 * call the parse function of the instantiated BoogiePDFParser passing your new *extended* BoogieInkParser
   * You may pass True or False to the "simple" parameter which affects whether it calls "simpleTracePointParser" or "trackedTracePointParser"
 * Alternatively you could use only boogieInk which does not depend on pdfrw, but you will have to extract the InkML yourself.

+### Krita Exporter
+ * Launch a terminal or command prompt
+ * Run the following command at the command line, substituting filenames for your own:
+    * cd DirectoryWhereYouClonedOrUnzippedThisProject
+    * python boogiePdfToKritaRec.py DirectoryWhereYouHaveYourBoogieBoardPdfs/BB_somenum.pdf > yourtitle.krarec
+ * Open Krita
+ * create a document of width 7000 and height 4500
+ * navigate to Tools&gt;Macros&gt;Open and play
+ * select yourtitle.krarec and press open

 ### Gimp Plugin
 * warning :